flodri/py-DMUD/README.txt

 and here is my discord server : https://discord.gg/gbEdcxW

 Changelog :
-0.3.1 (09-06-2020):
+0.3.2 (09-06-2020):
+  - A lot of cleaning of MAIN.py to make it easier to read and more PEP8 compliant, thanks pycodestyle 0.3.1 (09-06-2020):
   - added the disconnect methode to the player_obj class, which simplify some part of the code
   - make sure everyone is disconnected when the game start to avoid people being unexpectedly connected